-Complementing the changes will be the new online learning platform which has been designed to improve learner driver education by focusing on developing safe behaviours and attitudes.
-It will ensure new drivers know the road rules and understand the impact of the fatal five road behaviours.
-The platform will be launched by the incoming Government and a second public education campaign will encourage take-up by promoting the convenience of the platform and being able to learn and take the test almost anywhere and at any time, as long as they have access to a device (mobile, tablet, computer) and the internet.
-Due to interdependencies between the platform and the online Hazard Perception Test, the test is not expected to be launched mid-2021.
+Complementing the policy changes is the new online learning platform which was launched by Government on 8 July 2021.
+The platform has been designed to improve learner driver education by focusing on developing safe behaviours and attitudes.
+It ensures new drivers know the road rules and understand the impact of the fatal five road behaviours.

+A second public education campaign commenced on the date of the announcement and will run until September 2021.
+The campaign encourages take-up by promoting the convenience of the platform and being able to learn and take the test almost anywhere and at any time, as long as they have access to a device (mobile, tablet, computer) and the internet.

-An electronic logbook is also under development.
-It is envisaged that this will replace the existing hard copy logbook for many Tasmanian learners as it will provide a range of benefits and its ease of use will support an accurate reflection of supervised hours.
-The logbook is also expected to be released mid-2021.
+The Plates Plus logbook app is expected to launch in late July or early August.
+It is envisaged that this will replace the existing hard copy logbook for many Tasmanian learners as it provides a range of benefits and its ease of use will support an accurate reflection of supervised hours.